-Jemima Goldsmith (formerly Jemima Khan) became a Unicef UK Ambassador in 2001 and has been passionately campaigning for children and children’s rights ever since.
+Jemima Khan (formerly Jemima Goldsmith) has been a Unicef UK Ambassador for over 15 years and has been passionately campaigning for children and children’s rights ever since.

 Jemima’s #WakeUpCall campaign encouraged a morning selfie trend to support Unicef’s work for children in Syria.
-Many celebrities and supporters have joined in, including Stephen Fry, Keeley Hawes and Tom Hiddleston.
+Many celebrities and supporters have joined in, including fellow Unicef Ambassadors Keeley Hawes and Tom Hiddleston.

-An active supporter of Unicef’s campaigns, Jemima visited Romania in 2004 where she met girls affected by trafficking as part of the End Child Exploitation campaign, and Kenya in 2005 where she met children affected by HIV and AIDS for Unite for Children, Unite against AIDS.
+An active supporter of Unicef’s campaigns, Jemima visited Romania in 2004 where she met girls affected by child trafficking, and Kenya in 2005 where she met children affected by HIV and AIDS.

 Jemima is also a committed fundraiser for Unicef, whose events have provided vital funds for our work for children for various programmes around the globe.
-In 2013 Jemima hosted Unicef UKs first Halloween Ball that raised over £1 million for the children of Syria.
-Attendees included Robbie Williams and Ewan McGregor, the evening was a night not to forget.
+In 2013 Jemima founded Unicef UK’s first Halloween Ball that raised over £1 million for the children of Syria, and has been the chair of the event ever since.